Message from Program Director

 The goal of our program is to train the complete general surgeon with expertise in the management of the complex surgical patients with high acuity.
 We aim to make our residents the future leaders in surgery by emphasizing critical thinking, operative skills, and the ability to understand and assess the literature.

-We offer a five-year program with four Categorical and four Preliminary PGY-1 Positions.
-Rotations in MIS, Transplant, Pediatric, Thoracic, Vascular, Trauma, and Hepatobiliary provide a vigorous subspecialty curriculum in addition to the general surgery core to optimize the training experience/opportunity.
-The Department of Surgery Clinical Research Unit (DSCRU) will provide assistance on any research projects as well.
+We offer a five-year program with four Categorical and five Preliminary PGY-1 Positions.
+Rotations in MIS, Transplant, Pediatric, Thoracic, Vascular, Trauma, Surgical Oncology, and Hepatobiliary provide a vigorous subspecialty curriculum in addition to the general surgery core to optimize the training experience/opportunity.
+Westchester Medical Center also offers fellowships in Surgical Critical Care, Plastic and Reconstructive Surgery, Vascular Surgery, MIS, and Burn.
+Additionally, the Department of Surgery Clinical Research Unit (DSCRU) will provide assistance on any research projects residents are interested in pursuing.

 In summary, I believe Westchester Medical Center provides an environment that will challenge you and train you to become an outstanding academic or community surgeon for the new millennium.